thcantero/robot_learning_2025/hw2/hw2.md

 ## State History

 For most robotics problems, a single image is not enough to determine the dynamics well enough to predict the next state.
 This lack of dynamics information means the model can only solve certain tasks to a limited extent.
-To provide the model with sufficient state information, update the GRP input to include 2 images from the state history and evaluate the performance of this new model.
+To provide the model with sufficient state information, update the GRP input to include two images from the state history and evaluate the performance of this new model.
 Remark on the change in performance.

 ## Action Chunking